FAQs about tourism in the Netherlands and COVID-19 measures

 I need to fill in a Health Screening Form before my flight.
 How does that work?

 All passengers aged 13 and above travelling to and from Dutch airports must fill in a Health Screening Form.
-The airline you are flying with will provide you with a Health Screening Form.
-Alternatively, you can download and print one yourself.
+You can download and print a Health Screening Form yourself.
 Fill in and sign the form before your flight.
 If you report symptoms on the form that suggest you may have COVID-19, you will not be allowed to board the aircraft.

 Keep the form with you during your journey.
 Your Health Screening Form may be checked at the entrance to the airport and in the airport building itself, such as during check-in and boarding.
 At the destination airport, passengers will be selected at random and asked to show their form.
 You will also need a completed Health Screening Form for the return journey.
 You are advised to take a blank form with you in case you are unable to download and print a form at your holiday address.